Getting your next WAV

 • Hand back your current vehicle

 On delivery day you will also need to hand back your current vehicle and any equipment that came with your WAV, such as spare keys or locking wheel nut key.
-The supplier will assess its condition and provided it is in good order, you could receive a Good Condition Bonus a few weeks later, this is on top of the Support Payment you will have already received.
+The supplier will assess its condition and provided it is in good order, you could receive a Good Condition Bonus a few weeks later.

 • After delivery